Debugging Remote Workflows

 Kubetorch includes full support for interactive remote debugging via Python's built-in pdb debugger.
 Breakpoints can be placed anywhere inside your Kubetorch functions or class methods, including within deeply nested or distributed code running in Kubernetes.
 When a breakpoint is hit, you can inspect variables, step through code, and evaluate expressions with the same fidelity as local debugging.

 Remote debugging works by launching a lightweight debug server inside your running pod.
-You can connect to this server using the Kubetorch CLI or any tool capable of reaching the forwarded debug port.
+You can connect to this server using the Kubetorch CLI (kt debug).

 Enabling Breakpoints in Remote Code